 The Cross Country team welcomes runners of all abilities and fitness levels; the 2021 team featured a State Champion and plenty of athletes who were participating in their first sport since Little Tots soccer.
 Practices are daily from 3:45-5:45 from DHHS to/through Lullwater Park.

 ESports is a Fall sport.
 The season begins in September.
 Rocket League, Smash Ultimate, League of Legends, and Madden are the sport currently available.
 The sports are sanctioned by the Georgia High School Association and are the only ones available at this time.

 Flag Football, Girls (Winter)

-This is the first year that girls flag football is a varsity sport here at Druid Hills.
-We need all the great athletes we can get.
 If you are fast, dedicated, try hard, and a great teammate please consider playing with us.
 Our season will start September 20th and run all the way to Thanksgiving Break.
 We will practice at the High School immediately following school.
 With the first official season being last school year, the Druid Hills Flag Football team has brought students closer together through the sport of football.

 Gymnastics, Girls (Spring)

 Our goal is to develop each gymnasts to her full potential in a safe enjoyable space.
 Every gymnasts will gain a greater sense of her ability while working together as a team.